 The So-Called Coward: Vila's unwillingness to put his neck on the line stemmed from the fact that he didn't especially care about Blake's revolution and most of his alleged comrades-in-arms seemed to regard him as expendable.
 When it came to the lives of anyone who treated him with a modicum of respect, however, Vila could be surprisingly Bad Ass.

-The Squadette: Every armed resistance group or Federation base appears to have a single female member in a speaking role, while the rest of them are all male.
+The Squadette: Every armed resistance group or Federation base appears to have a single female member in a speaking role, while everyone else is male.
 There are never any female mooks in the background, silently working their way up the ranks to the position of Supreme Commander or Rebel Leader.

 Tsundere: Fanon would have you believe that Avon is a male version.